October 1, 2023

 1. System Requirements.

-On the Official Page, they mentioned a minimum Installation requirements, like this.
+On the Official Page, they mentioned minimum Installation requirements, like this.

 • A dedicated system for eFa4